-The definitions below apply to the after-tax returns shown in the "Performance" section of each Fund's Summary section.
+These definitions apply to the after-tax returns shown in the "Performance" section of each Fund's Summary section.

 Average Annual Total Returns Before Taxes.
 These returns do not reflect taxes on distributions on a Fund's Shares nor do they show how performance can be impacted by taxes when shares are redeemed (sold) by you.